 The Good Neighbor Program accepts proposals for local, small-scale grants to nonproft organizations with IRS 501(c)(3) status doing important work in our local Conejo Valley community.
 Decisions on these grants will be guided by the same philosophy that guides our program grants—addressing the needs of individuals living in poverty and experiencing disadvantage.

 Learn more about the Good Neighbor Program below and whether your organization may qualify for a grant.

 Good Neighbor Program

-Thank you for your interest in the Conrad N. Hilton Foundation’s Good Neighbor program.
-The Foundation has created this grantmaking program to recognize the critical work being conducted in the local community near and around our offices in Westlake Village, California.
-Good Neighbor grants are guided by the same philosophy that guides our priority program grantmaking—addressing the needs of individuals living in poverty or experiencing disadvantage.
-Grants will be awarded to organizations providing direct services within the Conejo Valley, extending northwest to Camarillo, Oxnard, and Ventura.
+Grants made within the Good Neighbor Program are guided by the same philosophy that guides our strategic grantmaking—improving the lives of people living in poverty and experiencing disadvantage.
+Grants are awarded to organizations providing direct services within the Conejo Valley, extending northwest to Camarillo, Oxnard, and Ventura.
 The communities comprising the Conejo Valley are Agoura Hills, Newbury Park, Oak Park, Thousand Oaks, and Westlake Village.
 Applications submitted for projects outside of the geographic focus may not receive a response.

 2023 Application Timeline

 The 2023 Good Neighbor application period will run from February 1, 2023, to September 30, 2023.
 Applications will be reviewed quarterly with the following deadlines:

 Funding decisions will be communicated to applicants within one month of the review deadline.